mauricioTechDev/demoDay-Project/README.md

-# ✅ A Full Stack CRUD application
+# ✅ A Full Stack DEMO DAY CRUD application
-# That allows user to input information and get results
+## myDomus is an application that allows people to make educated decisions about where to live.

-# that allow for informed decisions on where to live
+ This application is currently in development.
+As of now users are able to create and delete an account through the DOM in the application.
+They are also able to enter in their personal information into their profile when they are logged in.
+If they want to edit any information they simply click on it and hit the edit button.

- As of now all of the API's of the application are working.
+ In the back end I am running an Express framework with Node.js.
+For my database I am using mongodb.
 The mongo database is receiving DOM input from user logins and saving them to the database.
-Users can create new accounts and cancel them when they would like-while logged in.
-It you want to try it out follow the step bellow.
-There are a-lot of new and exciting features coming soon!! 🚀
+If you want to try it out follow the step bellow.
+There are a-lot of new and exciting features coming soon!!
+Engaging maps and tons of data for your hearts desire! 🚀

 ![alt text](homePageScreenShot.png)